Quality Inference in Federated Learning with Secure Aggregation: Quality Scoring

 \subsection{Scoring Rules}

 Based on the round-wise improvements $\omega_i$, we created three simple rules to reward or punish the participants.
-We named them \emph{The Good}, \emph{The Bad}, and \emph{The Ugly}; the first one rewards the participants in the more useful aggregates, the second punishes in the less useful ones, while the last one punishes when the aggregate does not improve the model at all.
+We named them \emph{The Good}, \emph{The Bad}, and \emph{The Ugly} (as in the spaghetti western movie \cite{movie}); the first one (G) rewards the participants in the more useful aggregates, the second one (B) punishes in the less useful ones, while the last one (U) punishes when the aggregate does not improve the model at all.